Best Non-Operative Scoliosis Treatment in Malaysia

 A quick-setting gypsum plaster, Plaster of Paris is made up of a fine white powder called calcium sulfate hemihydrate; the powder becomes hard when moistened and then left to dry.
 Plaster of Paris has been known since ancient times and received its name due to the abundant gypsum plaster that was found close to Paris.
 Casts that immobilize bones during the healing process are the most popular use of this plaster within the healthcare world.
 Since we now understand the concept of plaster of Paris, we are ready to move on to why the practice is flawed.

-The Myth: Scoliosis Will Correct Itself Over Time
+The Myth: Abnormal Spinal Curves Will Correct Itself Over Time

 You may have noticed that we did not start the heading with the word “flawed” here, as all myths are flawed!
 Some doctors practice a “wait and see” method of management.
 In other words, they do nothing therapeutic until the curve worsens.
 These are those that recommend periodical X-rays (every 4-6 months) to keep an eye on progression.
 In our view and those of many leading practitioners, a scoliotic spine should be treated at the time of detection.
 There is no room for a wait-and-see approach, at least not in our centers.